-Car insurance for a 25-year-old costs $862 per year, on average, or $72 per month.
-USAA, Geico, and Progressive drivers pay more for car insurance than older, more experienced drivers because insurers consider them to be high-risk, meaning they’re more likely to file a claim.
+Car insurance for a 25-year-old costs an average of $815 per year for minimum coverage.
+Twenty-five-year-old drivers pay more for car insurance than older, more experienced drivers because insurers consider them to be high-risk, meaning they’re more likely to file a claim.

 The exact cost of car insurance for a 25-year-old depends on a few factors, including their driving record, gender, location, vehicle, and car insurance company.
-Some of the best insurance companies for 25-year-old drivers are USAA, Geico and Progressive.
+Some of the best insurance companies for 25-year-old drivers are AAA, Geico, and USAA.

 Cost of Car Insurance for a 25-Year-Old by Company